Issued: 1000 Friday 22nd November 2019

-Wet and windy, milder towards the weekend but then perhaps cooler by mid-week
+Wet and windy, milder through the weekend but then perhaps cooler by mid-week

 An unsettled period of weather developing towards the weekend.
 Temperatures will be turning milder as more persistent rain brings the risk of some flooding.
-Next week becomes milder for a time, although there are some hints of colder weather slipping south through Scotland and northern England later.
+Next week stays milder for a time, although there are some hints of colder weather slipping south through Scotland and northern England later in the week.

 For the weather for the next few days click here

 Low pressure remains in control of the weather through Monday.
-It is likely to be windy and there will be heavy showers in the west.
-Drier in the east with broken cloud.
-Brighter spells too.
-Highs at 9 to 15C.
+It is likely to be windy and there will be heavy showers spreading to all areas.
+Perhaps drier to the east later with broken cloud.
+Brighter spells here too.
+A breezy day for southern and eastern areas.
+High temperatures at 9 to 13C.

 Low pressure is over the UK and Ireland again on Wednesday.
-Rain and strong winds, probably mostly in the west and south.
-More northern areas should be drier with some bright or sunny spells.
-Highs at 9 to 14C.
+Rain and strong winds, probably mostly in the north and south.
+More central areas should be drier with some bright or sunny spells.
+High temperatures at 7 to 13C.

-It may become cooler in northern areas on Thursday.
-Sunny spells and heavy showers in northern areas, these turning to sleet and snow over the hills of Scotland.
-Drier to the south.
-Highs at 4 to 10C.
+It may become cooler in northern areas as a weak trough extends across the UK and Ireland.
+Sunny spells and heavy showers to the far north and south, these turning to sleet and snow over the hills of Scotland.
+Drier for more central regions.
+Highs at 6 to 11C.